ampotos/dynStruct/README.md

 In order to reduce the memory overhead of the data gatherer, if there is an output file the data will be written in it every 100 block free.

 ### Known issues
-The buffering have an issue on my setup when analyzing xterm, no problem with other program or other systems.
+The buffering has an issue on my setup when analyzing xterm, no problem with other program or other systems.
 The issue is a bit of the json output is missing.
-If you have this issue as well please fill an issue with detal of your setup and of the program analyzed.
+If you have this issue as well please fill an issue with detail of your setup and of the program analyzed.
 To fix it if needed comment the macro in includes/out_json.h and uncomment the first macro named DS_PRINTF.

 ## Structure recovery